Captain America and the Falcon

 Captain America and the Falcon is a title used by multiple American comic books published by Marvel Comics featuring the superheroes Captain America and Falcon.
 It was used as the cover title for Captain America's ongoing comic book series from 1971 to 1978, and was the title of a limited series written by Christopher Priest that ran from 2004 to 2005.

 1971 ongoing series

 Although never the official title, the ongoing comic series Captain America was cover titled Captain America and the Falcon from issue #134 (dated February 1971) to issue #222 (dated June 1978).

 2004 limited series

 A fourteen issue limited series titled Captain America and the Falcon was published by Marvel from 2004 to 2005.
-All fourteen issues were all written by Christopher Priest, with the artwork duties passing to a number of different groupings.
+All fourteen issues were written by Christopher Priest, with the artwork duties passing to a number of different groupings.
 The artists with the two most prominent runs were Bart Sears and Joe Bennett.